mobgen/halo-documentation/docs/ios/notifications/ios_advanced_firebase_usecases.md

 ### Custom name support for the Firebase config .plist

-Additionaly you can set a diferent file name distinct than the Firebase default "GoogleService-Info.plist" by using an additional property keyed "FIREBASE_PLIST_NAME" on the Halo config .plist
+Additionaly you can set a diferent file name distinct than the Firebase default `GoogleService-Info.plist` by using an additional property keyed `FIREBASE_PLIST_NAME` on the Halo config .plist

 ```xml
 <key>FIREBASE_PLIST_NAME</key>